macmanes-lab/EMBL_Workshop/Assembly_tutorial.md

 One of the nice things about the ORP is that it does, automatically, the assembly, evaluation, and quantification of the assembly.
 I will more fully introduce these procedures in the lecture part of the day.

-All required software and data are provided pre-installed on an Amazon EC2 AMI.
-For when you get home, and want to install this on your own machines, see http://oyster-river-protocol.readthedocs.io/en/latest/aws_setup.html
+All required software and data are provided pre-installed on a Docker VM.
+For when you get home, and want to install this on your own machines, see http://oyster-river-protocol.readthedocs.io/en/latest/aws_setup.html and https://oyster-river-protocol.readthedocs.io/en/latest/docker_install.html

 The workshop materials here expect that you have some familiarity with UNIX.
 If you need a refresher, the Command Line Bootcamp is good (http://rik.smith-unna.com/command_line_bootcamp/).
 For extended prep, see DataCarpentry and SoftwareCarpentry organizations.